Employers often ask candidates to complete an application form, rather than just send in a CV.

 Here are TPP’s top 15 tips for completing an application form successfully:

-When applying for roles in the Third and Public Sectors you should always state clearly why you are interested in the organisation, for example by linking the organisation to something personal to you, something topical which fuels your interest or the fact that you are interested in a particular project they run.
+- When applying for roles in the Third and Public Sectors, you should always state clearly why you are interested in the organization, for example by linking the organization to something personal to you, something topical which fuels your interest or the fact that you are interested in a particular project they run.

 - Proofread your application before submitting it, checking for any spelling or grammar errors, which may not be picked up by an automatic spellchecker.
 It is also a good idea to ask a friend or relative to proofread your application for you.
 They may pick up things you miss!